TehMuffinMoo/ibPS/README.md

 Set-B1DHCPGlobalConfig -AddDDNSZones -DDNSZones "prod.mydomain.corp","dev.mydomain.corp" -DNSView "default"
   Used for setting global DHCP configuration.
 Primarily for Adding/Removing internal DDNS Zones. -RemoveDDNSZones can be used to remove zones instead.

+Set-B1TideDataProfile -Name "My Profile" -Description "My TIDE Data Profile" -RPZFeed "my-rpz-feed" -DefaultTTL $false -State "Activated"
+  Updates an existing TIDE Data Profile.
+The -State parameter can be used to enable/disable the profile.

 Enable-B1OnPremHostApplication -Name "bloxoneddihost1.mydomain.corp" -DNS -DHCP -NTP
   Allows you to enable BloxOne On-Prem Host Applications using the DNS/DHCP/NTP switches